-We are the only company with recombinant toxins in our portfolio.
+We are the only company with recombinant botulinum neurotoxins in our portfolio.

-Our partnership with Galderma, which has been extended until 2036, means that together we represent 75% of the world market for neurotoxins.
+Our partnership with Galderma, which has been extended until 2036, means that together we represent 75% of the world market for neurotoxins in aesthetic indications.

 Working with patients and healthcare providers

-We are proud sponsors of the David Marsden’s Award which is presented every two years to encourage and drive research on dystonia, especially by young scientists in Europe.
+We collaborate with several patient organizations around the world, such as Dystonia Europe, to ensure we are responding to patient needs.
+We are proud sponsors of the David Marsden’s Award which is presented every year to encourage and drive research on dystonia, especially by young scientists in Europe.

-Our C.L.I.M.B.® (Continuum of Learning to Improve Management with Botulinum Toxin) programme is a multi‐tiered learning continuum designed to help physicians improve their clinical skills involving the appropriate use of DYSPORT® for the treatment of adults with cervical dystonia and spasticity.
+Ipsen’s C.L.I.M.B.® (Continuum of Learning to Improve Management with Botulinum Toxin) program is a multi‐tiered learning continuum designed to support healthcare providers (HCPs) with improving their clinical skills involving the appropriate use of botulinum toxin.